slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 range of values (possibly any value) if it is known that any value in the range is safe.
 JSON comparison is sufficient for verifying parameters.

-Possible models for implementing expectation setting in package ecosystems (not exhaustive):

--   **Trust on first use:** Accept the first version of the package as-is.
-On each version update, compare the old provenance to the new provenance and alert on any differences.
-This can be augmented by having rules about what changes are benign, such as a parameter known to be safe or a heuristic about safe git refs.

--   **Explicit policy:** Package producer defines the expectations for the package and distributes it to the verifier; the verifier uses these expectations after verifying their authenticity.
-In this model, there MUST be some protection against an adversary unilaterally modifying the policy.
-    For example, this might involve two-party control over policy modifications, or having consumers accept each policy change (another form of trust on first use).

--   **Immutable policy:** Expectations for a package cannot change.
-In this model, the package name is immutably bound to a source repository and all other expectations are defined in the source repository.
-This is how go works, for example, since the package name *is* the source repository location.

 TIP: Difficulty in setting meaningful expectations for `externalParameters` can be a sign that the `buildType`'s level of abstraction is too low.
 For example, `externalParameters` that record a list of commands to run is likely impractical